 “Exiled to the wilderness of nonconformity I have found comfort some place between Zen and the professionally weird.
 A paper-headed pajama-clad raconteur translating observations and reactions with graphic pun and insinuation, my work continues to venture into the absurdities of socio-political, philosophical and psychoanalytical themes.”

-The Brat and I navigate an abyss which lies somewhere between Alan Watts and Hunter S. Thompson, masters of delivering the punchline to the Cosmic Joke.
-Zeitgeist.
-Cue Carmina Burana.
+I navigate an abyss which lies somewhere between Alan Watts and Hunter S. Thompson.
+Zen in one hand, Gonzo in the other.